Can I Liquidate My Company if I Have a Bounce Back Loan?

 The Bounce Back Loan Scheme (also known as the BBBS) has been a ray of hope for thousands of companies amid the Covid-19 pandemic.

 But what if cash injection isn’t enough to navigate your business through the recession that has gripped firms across the UK?

-The loan scheme allows you to borrow between £2,000 and £50,000 to cover expenses related to Covid-19 and has been a huge boost for businesses.
-But some are still struggling and may need to start considering the possibility of limited company liquidation.
+The loan scheme allows you to borrow between £2,000 and £50,000 to cover expenses related to Covid-19 and has been a massive boost for businesses.
+But some are still struggling and may need to consider the possibility of limited company liquidation.

 Can I Liquidate My Limited Company if I Have Received a Bounce Back Loan?

 You can still liquidate your company if you have taken out a loan.
 In addition, if you still find it difficult to trade because of the turbulent environment despite the extra support, you’ll still be able to use a Creditors Voluntary Liquidation (CVL) to liquidate an insolvent company.

-While you’ll want to recover your business if possible, liquidating your company may be one of few realistic options if it’s insolvent.
+While you’ll want to recover your business if possible, liquidating your company may be one of the few realistic options if it’s insolvent.

 What Will Happen to the Bounce Back Loan if I Liquidate?

 The loan will become an unsecured debt if you liquidate.
 This means creditors do not have substantial claims over assets belonging to the company – unlike a secured debt.

 Crucially, if the loan is unpaid, you are NOT held liable.

 This is because the government guarantees the loans, meaning the government will repay the loan when the debt crystallises.
 Therefore, whoever issued the loan will be able to approach the Government for repayment.

 Usually, the company director would be held responsible, but not in the case of a Bounce Back Loan.

-This does not mean that you can abuse the Bounce Back Loan system.
+This does not mean that you can abuse the BBLS.
 Directors will still be held accountable for wrongful use of the loans despite the short-term relaxation of wrongful trading laws.

 Fraudulent trading is something to take very seriously.
 Directors should be reminded that their conduct is still investigated during the liquidation process, and any director involved in wrongful actions or misfeasance will be held personally liable.